Skip to main content

 June 10

-Process and Procedures for Public Comment at Regular Board Meetings (Policy 1515)
+Process and Procedures for Public Comment at Regular Board Meetings (Bylaw 1510.1)

 Expectations for Public Comment at Regular Board Meetings